A Comparison of Cursed Sequential Equilibrium and Sequential Cursed Equilibrium: Different Concepts of Cursedness in

 \section{Introduction}

-In this note, we compare two recently proposed theories: the cursed sequential equilibrium (CSE) of \cite{fong2023cursed}; and the sequential cursed equilibrium (SCE) of \cite{cohen2022sequential}.
-Both approaches generalize the cursed equilibrium (CE) by \cite{eyster2005cursed} to dynamic games, yet in different ways.
+Since the seminal work of \cite{eyster2005cursed}, cursed equilibrium (CE) has emerged as a powerful solution concept for explaining behavior that standard Bayesian Nash equilibrium fails to capture in simultaneous-move games with incomplete information.
+This behavioral equilibrium concept formalizes the idea that individuals fail to fully account for the correlation between the actions and types of other players, with the leading example being the winner's curse in auctions.
+Thus, a fully-cursed player best responds to the average distribution of actions of other players, completely ignoring the dependence of other players' actions on their types, and a CE is a fixed point of these cursed best responses.
+In a partially cursed equilibrium ($\chi$-CE), players best respond to beliefs that partially take account of the dependence of actions on types, with $\chi$ denoting the weight on fully cursed beliefs, with $\chi=0$ corresponds to Bayesian Nash Equilibrium.

+While CE (and $\chi$-CE) has proved useful because of its tractability and explanatory power for anomalous behavior such as the winner’s curse, its formulation as a strategic-form equilibrium concept means that CE is restricted to being the same in dynamic games with different timing but identical strategic forms, which leads to significant limitations when applied to dynamic games.
+Two recent papers propose different approaches to model cursedness in dynamic games: the Cursed Sequential Equilibrium (CSE) of \cite{fong2023cursed} and the Sequential Cursed Equilibrium (SCE) of \cite{cohen2022sequential}.
+While both approaches build on CE, they do so in fundamentally different ways, which can lead to different implications about behavior in dynamic games.
+The aim of this paper is to clearly identify and explain these differences.

-Following the specification of CE, CSE extends the concept of cursedness---the failure to fully account for the correlation between the types and actions of other players---to multi-stage games with publicly observed actions.
-After each stage of the game, each player in the game updates their current beliefs about the profile of other players' types in a cursed way, i.e., based on the \emph{average} behavioral strategies of the other players rather than the type conditional behavioral strategies of the other players.
+CSE extends this notion of cursed behavior to multistage games with publicly observed actions by assuming that, after each stage of the game, each player in the game updates their current beliefs about the profile of other players' types in a fully-cursed way, i.e., based on the \emph{average behavioral strategy} of the other players rather than the type conditional behavioral strategy of the other players.